OUR CALENDAR

 Event Details

-Erin Ulrich will be leading a bird walk at the Britt Trails in Jacksonville this month.
-This will be a new birding spot for us.
-Can’t wait to see what is seen!
+Erin Linton will be leading a bird walk to Lynn Newbry Park along the Bear Creek Greenway in Talent this month.
+A paved path leads through a riparian woodland for good birding year-round.
+Spring migrants will be arriving to watch for include various warblers.
+Limited to 9 participants.
 To reserve your spot, come in or call the store at (541) 772-2107.

 TIME: 9:00 am